You’ve worked hard to build your business…

 Business Owners Lack Exit Planning

 When business owners make money, they tend to reinvest it in their business or take it as personal income rather than using it to help fund their retirement.
-As a result, 78% of business owners plan to sell their business to fund 60% to 100% of their retirement.1 Yet many don’t have a written exit plan in place to help maximize the value of their business or understand how much it may be worth, leaving their retirement funding up to chance.
+As a result, 78% of business owners plan to sell their business to fund 60% to 100% of their retirement.1 Yet many don’t have a written exit plan in place to help maximize the value of their business or understand how much their business may be worth, leaving their retirement funding up to chance.

 After dedicating the time and energy to building a business — and investing in it financially, mentally and emotionally — many business owners struggle to objectively value their business.
 Others put off determining the value of their business because they feel the process is expensive or time consuming.
+Yet it is essential to understand the value of their business both in the negotiation process when it comes time to sell, as well as to realistically grasp the contribution the business sale may make toward retirement funding.
+Being unaware of the value of their business could result in missed opportunities for business owners — like the possibility of an earlier retirement or the ability to increase business value prior to an exit to better fund retirement goals.

 1 Small Business Owners Ignoring Succession Advice: Poll, CNBC, April 13, 2015.